barelyPirate/PornhubQuest/README.md

-# Oculus/Meta Quest Pornhub Helper
+# Oculus/Meta Quest Pornhub Helper or any website helper whose video can be downloaded via yt-dlp

 ## Tested on Python 3.10.9, might work with other versions too